-Provisions that reduce net revenue include chargebacks and discounts for prompt payment, which are recorded as a reduction in trade receivables, and rebates, other fees, co-pay assistance and returns, which are recorded as current liabilities and other liabilities, non-current in the unaudited condensed consolidated balance sheets.
-In connection with the Sale Transaction, the Company retained and will continue to be responsible for sales discounts and allowance liabilities incurred prior to March 1, 2024.
-Sales discounts and allowances incurred on behalf of the TSA in March 2024 are reflected within TSA receivables, net and TSA payables and other accrued liabilities in the unaudited condensed consolidated balance sheets and are excluded from the below table (see Note 6.
-Acquisition and Disposition).
-The activities and ending reserve balances for each significant category of discounts and allowances, which constitute variable consideration, were as follows:
+The total provision related to sales made in the prior period was \$0.3 million and \$1.1 million for the three months ended September 30, 2024 and 2023, respectively.
+Chargebacks and discounts for prompt payment are recorded as a reduction in trade receivables, and the remaining reserve balances are classified as current liabilities and other liabilities, non-current on the accompanying unaudited condensed consolidated balance sheets.

+In connection with the Sale Transactions, the Company retained and will continue to be responsible for sales discounts and allowance liabilities incurred prior to March 1, 2024 for CIMERLI and June 26, 2024 for YUSIMRY.
+Sales discounts and allowances incurred on behalf of the respective counterparties following the close of the Sale Transactions in accordance with the Company's Transition Services Agreement with Sandoz (the "CIMERLI TSA") in March 2024 for CIMERLI and the Company's Transition Services Agreement with HKF (the "YUSIMRY TSA" and, together with the CIMERLI TSA, collectively the "TSA") in June 2024 for YUSIMRY are reflected within TSA receivables, net and TSA payables and other accrued liabilities in the unaudited condensed consolidated balance sheets and are excluded from the below table (see Note 6.
+Acquisition and Dispositions).

+The activities and ending reserve balances for each significant category of discounts and allowances that constitute variable consideration were as follows: